 Having a watchlist

-A few weeks ago, we looked at the important concept of having a watchlist in the market.
+We already looked at the important concept of having a watchlist in the market.
 In its simplest form, a watchlist is a document that shows you the most important companies of the day.

 At DTTW, we send our customers a watchlist that shows all companies that are moving and the reasons why they are moving.
 Therefore, when trading the open, we recommend that you have this watchlist because it will give you more details about key market movers.